-Wildfires can be caused by human activity, by a natural phenomenon such as lightning, or by other factors, and they can happen anytime and anywhere.
+Wildfires can be caused by human activity, natural phenomena such as lightning or volcano fires, or other factors.
 The risk of wildfire increases when the weather conditions are extremely dry, such as a drought or high winds during the summer period.

 Not only are people forced to flee their homes, but the smoke from fires also threatens the health of people living miles away.
 Wildfires can disrupt water supply, power and gas services, communications, and transportation.